thomvaill/log4brains/README.md

 ## 🚀 Getting started

 According to the Log4brains philosophy, you should store your Architecture Decision Records (ADR) the closest to your code, which means ideally inside your project git repository, for example in `<your project>/docs/adr`.

-It is recommended to install Log4brains as a development dependency of your project.
+It is recommended to install Log4brains as a dev dependency of your project.
 To do so, go the root directory of your project and run our interactive setup CLI:

 ```bash
 npx @log4brains/init
 ```

-... it will ask you several questions to get your knowledge base installed and configured.
+... it will ask you several questions to get your knowledge base installed and configured properly.

 Then, you can start the web UI in local preview mode: